mosparo/documentation/docs/3_installation/5_reverse_proxy.md

 :::

 :::warning
 This method can be dangerous, and you should only use it if needed.
-You should never expose a mosparo installation to the public directly with the `REMOTE_ADDR` option in the trusted proxies variable.
+You should never expose a mosparo installation to the public directly (without reverse proxy) with the `REMOTE_ADDR` option in the trusted proxies variable.
 :::